 A Integration Roadmap: Practical steps to integrate silence, sensory awareness, and rhythm into a busy calendar immediately.

 Natasha Deganello Giraudie is a daughter of the Venezuelan Caribbean, adopted by the Californian redwoods.
-She helps Earth lovers and leaders shift from "escaping" to nature to get by, to
+She helps Earth lovers and leaders restore their natural presence as their everyday way of being — not just something they touch on the trails, at the beach, or under the moon.

 Listen to the podcast: